Johnson Controls International (NYSE:JCI) Releases FY 2022 Earnings Guidance

-Johnson Controls International (NYSE:JCI – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+Johnson Controls International (NYSE:JCI – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $2.98-$3.02 for the period.
 The company issued revenue guidance of -.
-Johnson Controls International also updated its FY22 guidance to $2.98-3.02 EPS.
+Johnson Controls International also updated its Q4 2022 guidance to $0.96-$1.00 EPS.

 Johnson Controls International Announces Dividend